Cycling in The County 🚲

 written by Sue Hierlihy

 This 60 km loop circles from Picton along Picton Bay towards the Glenora Ferry.
 At the top of the hill, Lake on the Mountain Provincial Park has a spectacular view across Adolphus Reach to the ferry dock on the other side.
-The Inn or the Miller House at Lake on the Mountain Resort can provide sustenance if you need a break from cycling en route.
 The path continues above the narrow waters of the Reach, across the most easterly point of The County at Cressy and turns back west following the shore of Prince Edward Bay through Waupoos and past County Cider, Waupoos Winery and Waupoos Pub.
 The return into Picton features woods, meadows and farm fields — classic County countryside.

 When you’re out in this direction, stop in at Schoolhouse 77, a restored one-room schoolhouse from circa 1875 where you’ll find cold drinks, snacks and a “corner-store corner” for those emergency needs.
 There’s a bike rack and Schoolhouse 77 provides free use of their tire pumps and basic repair tools.
 You’ll also find picnic tables, free water bottle refills and a dog-friendly space!